nu12/simplega/README.md

 from simplega import *
 ```

-Create a fitness function that suits toyr problem
+Create a fitness function that suits your problem
 ```python
 def maximize(chromosome):
     return sum( [ ord(gene) for gene in chromosome.dna ] )